-Scholarship awarded will be divided by the Mercy College Financial Aid Office across all semesters enrolled.
+Scholarships awarded will be divided by the Mercy College Financial Aid Office across all semesters enrolled.
 If you will graduate from your current program of study before the end of the year, your scholarship will be divided across the semesters anticipated for completion of your degree.
 Scholarship awards in excess of tuition expenses will not be reimbursed to the recipient.
 Unused scholarship money is not carried forward into the next academic year.

 Students seeking scholarship support for the 2015-16 academic year need to follow a three-step application process for consideration:

 The first step is to complete the Mercy College Scholarship Common Application online.
 Depending on your answers to questions provided, you will be screened for consideration across all available scholarships.
 If you choose to leave questions blank, your lack of an answer may affect the scholarships available to you.
 You must positively authorize release of your academic grade point average by the Registrar’s Office and information provided on the Free Application of Student Financial Aid (FAFSA) from the Financial Aid Office in order to compete for nearly all scholarships available from Mercy College and its donors.

 The second step is to select someone whom you can call upon to provide an electronic Letter of Recommendation in support of your application.
 In order to place yourself in the best possible light with the volunteer review committee, it would be best if you asked someone with the most information on your academic success/effort, clinical skills or personality in the following order (ranked highest to lowest in impression):

 1. Mercy College classroom professor